-Description: Sets the random seed for the random number generator2 used in stochastic simulations.
+Description: Sets the random seed for the random number generator used in stochastic simulations.
 The argument is either a file name containing a random seed or a random seed.
 Any positive integer is accepted as a random seed.
-The random seed file is located in the directory specified in specified in specified in specified is accepted as a random seed.
-The random seed file is located in the directory specified in spec
+The random seed file is located in the directory specified in <project-directory>.
+The default name of the random seed file is seed.dat.
+When running a stochastic simulation, a new random seed is always written to the random seed file at the end of the stochastic simulation.
+A new file will be created if it does not exist.
+The new seed is the old seed plus one.